lmtr0/lmtr0/README.md

 ## Hello there! 👋
-I am a Self-taught Programmer that likes to make open source projects and test random stuff!
+I am a Self-taught Programmer that likes to work on open source projects and test random stuff!
 I'm more active in my [gitlab](https://gitlab.com/lmtr0)

 ## About me
 I am a student and self taugh dev from 🇧🇷